zenangst/Spots/README.md

 - JSON based views that could be served up by your backend.
 - View based caching for controllers, table and collection views.
 - Supports displaying multiple collections, tables and regular views in the same container.
-- Features both infinity scrolling and pull to refresh, all you have to do is to setup delegates that conform to the public protocols on `SpotsController`.
+- Features both infinity scrolling and pull to refresh (on iOS), all you have to do is to setup delegates that conform to the public protocols on `SpotsController`.
 - No need to implement your own data source, every `Spotable` object has their own set of `ViewModel`’s. which is maintained internally and is there at your disposable if you decide to make changes to them.
-- Easy configuration of `UICollectionView`’s, `UITableView`'s and any custom spot implementation that you add.
+- Easy configuration of collection views, table views and any custom spot implementation that you add.
 This improves code reuse and helps to theme your app and ultimately keep your application consistent.
 - Support custom Spots, all you need to do is to conform to `Spotable`